junioresc/run-buddy/README.md

 # Run Buddy

 ## Purpose
-A website tht offers fitness training services.
+A website that offers fitness training services.

 ## Built with
 * HTML